danielpinto15/Training-App/README.md

 # Training-App
-A Web App were I put my workout plans for my team
+A Web App where I put my workout plans for my team

 ## Technologies
 * HTML5